New Westminster's Riverfront Vision

 - Connectivity.
 Providing connections from all neighbourhoods to the river.

 - Activity.
-Programing and animating the Waterfront with an active, engaging and dynamic series of experiences compatible with existing industrial uses that entice visitors to explore its many destinations and adjacent amenities.
+Programing and animating the riverfront with an active, engaging and dynamic series of experiences compatible with existing industrial uses that entice visitors to explore its many destinations and adjacent amenities.

-What’s our Waterfront Vision?
-To seamlessly connect our riverfront through a system of parks and greenways running the length of the City and to provide improved connections from neighbourhoods to the river.
-Along with enhanced access and facilities, the Waterfront’s recreation and tourism potential will be bolstered by public spaces and activities that generate interest for all demographics, all year long.
+What’s our Riverfront Vision?
+To seamlessly connect our riverfront through a system of parks and greenways running the length of the city and to provide improved connections from neighbourhoods to the river.
+Along with enhanced access and facilities, the riverfront’s recreation and tourism potential will be bolstered by public spaces and activities that generate interest for all demographics, all year long.

 - Waterfront Vision (February 29, 2016 Council Report)